Usually forming a major part of the highly valued Trials Day at Cheltenham is the Cotswold Chase which has been running for over forty years.

 Given how prolific a combination they were, it is perhaps surprising that Martin Pipe and Tony McCoy registered just the one success in this race.
 It was however a significant one, with 1999 victor Cyfor Malta being the youngest winner in the history of the race at six years of age.

-At the other end of the spectrum, See More Business (2001), Grey Abbey (2005) and See You Sometime (2006) all landed the prize at the grand old age of 11 years old.
-Overall though the race was been dominated by runners aged between seven and nine years old, with that bracket accounting for over 81% of the winners up to and including the 2020 renewal.
+At the other end of the spectrum, See More Business (2001), Grey Abbey (2005), See You Sometime (2006) and Native River (2021) all landed the prize at the grand old age of 11 years old.
+Overall though the race was been dominated by runners aged between seven and nine years old, with that bracket accounting for over 80% of the winners up to and including the 2023 renewal.

 Nicholls the Name to Follow